26 Aug 2020

 Radius: What would you say is the biggest pushback you might get when proposing a zoning ordinance change?

 Nick Zent: We call it storage stigma.
 There is a perceived ideology that storage is the sign of a depressed property and neighborhood.
 False perceptions such as, “storage generates traffic, reduces adjacent property values, lacks job creation, attracts deplorables… I’ve heard all of the contrary arguments.
 The biggest challenge, even when storage is an approved use, is that “storage structures are ugly.”
 On numerous occasions, I’ve heard, “you can build storage here, we can’t stop you, but it can’t look anything like a storage facility.”
-The truth is, storage is listed as one of the least trip generating classifications that DOT has.
+The truth is, self storage is listed as one of the least trip generating classifications that DOT has.
 There are dozens of other approved uses in the commercial or industrial zoning that could have far more negative impacts on property values.
 They create hundreds of construction jobs, sizable tax revenues, and more long-term jobs than vacant lots.
 And we work very hard to make our facilities modern, safe, and “non-storage looking.”

 Radius: How does data drive your decisions?